Liberty's Kitchen: History

-Liberty's Kitchen began operations in April 2009 as a social entrepreneurship supporting its sustainability with teaching-focused businesses.
+Liberty's Kitchen was founded in 2008 by Janet Gorence Davas.
+It began operations in April 2009 as a social entrepreneurship supporting its sustainability with teaching-focused businesses.
 Liberty's Kitchen took its first trainees in the Youth Development Program in July 2009 and have since graduated and placed several young people into employment or higher education.
 Since launching the training program, over 400 participant applications have been submitted.

 Liberty's Kitchen expanded in 2014 with its move to the ReFresh Project at 300 North Broad Street.
-With a new 10,000 square foot facility in the ReFresh Project, Liberty's Kitchen is poised to significantly scale its efforts to improve the lives of vulnerable New Orleans youth.
+They moved to a new 10,000 square foot facility in the ReFresh Project to assist vulnerable New Orleans youth aged 16-24.
 The ReFresh expansion offers both the internal capacity and the community collaborations to dramatically increase the number of youth empowered to create healthy futures.

 In 2015, Liberty's Kitchen re-opened the Green Dot Cafe within the Rosa F. Keller Library and Community Center offering paninis, smoothies, coffee, and assorted snacks.

+In June 2025, Liberty's Kitchen closed citing financial challenges and changing priorities from donors.